General-Purpose Mixers

 Ankarsrum Assistant

-Two steps up from the Artiste and a step up from the Bosch is the popular Ankarsrum Assistant stand mixer at some $750.
-According to the company, their mixer sports a 7-liter bowl.
-It can mix 5 kg or 11 lbs of dough without a problem with the dough hook.
-The Ankarsrum is a favorite among many micro cottage bakers.
-They might bake in their home’s kitchen oven on a pizza stone or steel up to 4 large or 6 smaller loaves.
+A step up from the Artiste is the popular Ankarsrum Assistant stand mixer at some $750.
+According to the company, its mixer sports a 7-liter bowl.
+The Assistant can mix 5 kg or 11 lbs of dough without a problem with the dough hook.
+The Ankarsrum is a favorite among many micro cottage bakers even though the flexing position of the roller/hook may need to be attended to during mixing.
+It seems to me that mixing bread dough in the Ankarsrum takes a bit longer.

-The maker of the Ankarsrum bottom-drive stand mixer says it is easy to use due to its user-friendly design.
+The maker of the Ankarsrum stand mixer says it is easy to use and clean due to its user-friendly design.
 It has an intuitive control panel, a range of speeds, and a removable bowl, making it simple to get the perfect mix for each recipe.
 Additionally, it is equipped with a range of accessories, making it possible to produce a variety of recipes with simple steps.
+And the warranty is great.

 https://www.ankarsrum.com/us/prepare-5-kilos-of-dough/